rygo6/rygo6.github.io/_posts/2016-2-6-ER-Objects.md

 I now interpret encountering the terms 'Manager' or 'Controller' in a codebase to generally signify the point at which the developer most likely got lazy.

 Unity uses the term 'Manager' for it's objects which hold configuration settings.
-'InputManager', 'QualityManager', 'PhysicsManager' etc. In this case the Managers are really being used a store for settings.
+'InputManager', 'QualityManager', 'PhysicsManager' etc. In this case the Managers are really being used as a store for settings.
 They probably would be better off named 'InputConfig', 'QualityConfig' and 'PhysicsConfig'.

-I really cannot think of instance thus far where there is not a better alternative, or at least equally as good an alternative to a name in ending in er.
-I would be very curious to hear about a case where an er name was most certainly the best choice and what your reasoning was.
-Because so far it seems it very good advice to not any object names ending er.
+I really cannot think of instance thus far where there is not a better alternative, or at least equally as good an alternative to a name ending in 'er'.
+I would be very curious to hear about a case where an 'er' name was most certainly the best choice and what your reasoning was.
+Because so far it seems to be very good advice to not name any object ending in 'er'.